 - Under what conditions will we see the emergence of "optimal" communication systems? (i.e. when will we see a stable population of agents in which any pair of agents would have a communicative accuracy of 1.0)

 - Main parameter: how do we assess fitness?

 - What is the fitness function?

 - Key considerations:

 - How do you pick communicative partners?

 - Who gets rewarded for successful communication?

-- Find out answers in the labs on Monday and Thursday (and in the reading - Oliphant, 1996)
+- Find out answers by running simulations (and in the reading - Oliphant, 1996)